jameskimmel/ZFS/The problem with RAIDZ.md

 Two stripes also have two 4k blocks for parity, in total 16k.
 The third stripe has four 4k data blocks, in total 16k.
 The third stripe also has two 4k blocks for parity.
-In total we have 16 4k data blocks and six 4k parity blocks.
+In total, we have 16 4k data blocks and six 4k parity blocks.
 That gets us to 88k in total to store 64k.
 We expected a storage efficiency of 75%, but only got 72.72%!

 ## Conclusion
-Choosing the right pool geometry can help you with space efficency.
+Choosing the right pool geometry can help you with space efficiency.
-Bigger volblocksizes offer better space efficency for pools that don't have an optimal geometry.
+Bigger volblocksizes offer better space efficiency for pools that don't have an optimal geometry.
 Bigger volblocksizes will also offer better compression gains.
 But bigger volblocksizes will also suffer from read and write amplification and create more fragmentation.
 A single 16k read from a DB will end up reading 64k from the drives.
-Also keep in mind that all the these variants will only write as fast as the slowest disk in the group.
+Also, keep in mind that all these variants will only write as fast as the slowest disk in the group.
-Mirror has a worse storage efficiency, but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives.
+Mirror has a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives.